Rm (Unix): Preventing accidental deletion

-Other commands are designed to prevent accidental deletion; including safe-rm and trash.
+Other commands are designed to prevent accidental deletion, including safe-rm and trash.

 Protection of the filesystem root

 The rm -rf / command, if run by a superuser, causes every file of the file system to be deleted.
 For safety, Sun Microsystems introduced special protection for this command in Solaris 10 (first released in 2005).
 The implementation reports that removing / is not allowed.
 Shortly thereafter, the same functionality was introduced into the FreeBSD implementation.
 The GNU version refuses to execute rm -rf / if the --preserve-root option is included, which has been the default since version 6.4 of GNU Core Utilities.
 In newer systems, this failsafe is always active, even without the option.
 To run the command, user must bypass the failsafe by adding the option --no-preserve-root, even if they are the superuser.

 Limitations

 The GNU Core Utilities implementation has limits on command line arguments.
 Arguments are nominally limited to 32 times the kernel's allocated page size.
-Systems with 4KB page size would thus have a argument size limit of 128KB.
+Systems with 4KB page size would thus have an argument size limit of 128KB.
 For command-line arguments before kernel 2.6.23, the limits were defined at kernel compile time and can be modified by changing the variable MAX_ARG_PAGES in include/linux/binfmts.h file.
 Newer kernels limit the maximum argument length to 25% of the maximum stack limit (ulimit -s).
 Exceeding the limit results in an error.